Curb Smelly Pets, Dander, and Allergies

-- Fur that is breaking low at the skin might be infected with mange.
+- Fur that is breaking low at the skin might be infected with harbor skin mites.
 Check with your vet if you notice breakage or bald spots on your pet.

 - Raw spots by the tail, groin or armpits could indicate hot spots or allergies.

 - Red, puffy toes might be signs of an ingrown nails or blisters in the nail bed.

 - Blisters or pimple-like eruptions around the mouth also could indicate allergies or acne.

 Tips for the Household: